 In A Bad Week at the Wizengamot Fudge is kicked out of office by the EMU and Sirius becomes Interim Minister.
 One of his proclamations introduces a "Truth in Government and Media Initiative."
 Part of the punishment for second offenders among the media is being forced to spend three months writing an "advice to the lovelorn" column called "Dear Hecate," while third offenders' punishment includes a hundred hours of enforced viewing of the Jerry Springer Show.

 This MLP:FIM comic has Diamond Tiara being toutured by Nightmare Moon.
 By being forced to eat mashed alfalfa.

 In Escape the Hokage's Hat, Jiraiya makes Homura and Koharu perform a 100 D rank missions, and if anyone interferes they have to start all over again.
 Aside for the fact the two are really old and these missions include digging for potatoes and retrieving a very aggressive cat nearly daily, they don't get payed.

 In Broken Bow 3, Apollo gets back at Armani by making him read Twilight.
 Armani averts this by tricking Artemis to read it... all while evilly cackling internally.

-In Rocking the Boat Voldemort noticed Bellatrix Lestrange looking expectant during a punishment session and promptly announced that her punishment would be to not torture or kill anybody outside of missions for a month, cause no collateral damage during missions and heal and release the prisoners every morning.
+In Rocking the Boat Voldemort notices Bellatrix Lestrange looking expectant during a punishment session and promptly announces that her punishment will be to not torture or kill anybody outside of missions for a month, cause no collateral damage during missions and heal and release the prisoners every morning.

 In Shadow Snark, the titular characters small harmless stick.